16 Cool Things To Do In Chicago (Most For Free)

 The Buckingham Fountain – featured in the intro to ‘Married with Children’

-While writing this article I had a sudden realization I had seen the fountain on TV before.
-Then I found out that the fountain is featured in the intro to Married with Children!
-So if you were a fan of that show it could make visiting it one of the cool things to do in Chicago!
+While writing this blog post I had a sudden realization I had seen the fountain on TV before.
+That’s how I found out that the fountain is featured in the intro to Married with Children!
+So if you were a fan of that show it could make visiting it one of the cool and fun things to do in Chicago.

 The Field Museum

-If Museums do not interest you I would still recommend visiting the area around the Field Museum.
-The Museum is located right next to the water front and has some of the best views of the Chicago skyline.
+If museums do not interest you I still recommend visiting the area around the Field Museum.
+The museum is located right next to the waterfront and has some of the best views of the Chicago skyline.

 If you walk from the Field Museum to the Adler Planetarium there is an amazing view of the Chicago skyline and some nice grassed areas to take in the view.